thegworld/gtx-browser/docs/security/document-domain.md

 header has no other observable effect and thus retains the current (pre-M106) behaviour.
 This makes it an easy and _safe_ way to opt-out.

-Setting this header is a no-op in current versions of Chromium since it matches the default setting, and will preserve this behaviour in the future.
+Setting this header is a no-op in current versions of GTx Browser since it matches the default setting, and will preserve this behaviour in the future.
-It is also a no-op in other browsers, since they either match Chromium's current default or have not implemented the `Origin-Agent-Cluster` header at all.
+It is also a no-op in other browsers, since they either match GTx Browser's current default or have not implemented the `Origin-Agent-Cluster` header at all.